Som-Energia/somenergia-utils/README.md

 but with no entity by themselves to have their own repository.

-- `venv`: run a command under a Python virtual enviroment
+- `venv`: script to run a command under a Python virtual enviroment
 - `sql2csv.py`: script to run parametrized sql queries and get the result as (tab separated) csv.
+- `tsv`: module for quick TSV serialization (csv with tabs as separators) of yamlns.namespace and dict like objects
+	- `tsvread`: provides TSV rows as yamlns.namespaces (dict specialization)
+	- `tsvwrite`: writes a TSV from a sequence of dicts
 - `dbutils.py`: module with db related functions
+	- `runsql`: runs a file with a sql and returns the objects as yamlns namespaces
+	- `runsql_cached`: like runsql but cache the results in a tsv file to avoid second runs
 	- `fetchNs`: a generator that wraps db cursors to fetch objects with attributes instead of psycopg arrays
 	- `nsList`: uses the former to build a list of such object (slower but maybe convinient)
 	- `csvTable`: turns the results of a query into a tab separated table with proper header names